Offender Rehabilitation Act

 Groups Affected

-• Youth Offending Teams: May have an expanded role in supervising certain offenders.
+- Youth Offending Teams: May take on a greater role in supervising certain offenders.

-• Courts and Legal Professionals: Will need to adapt to the changes in legal processes and terminology relating to offender supervision and transfer.
+- Courts and legal professionals: Will need to adapt to the changes in legislation.

 Powered by nyModel